Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: The Standard Reasoning is Flawed and Fails to Provide Evidence for an

-In this example, we focus exclusively on the analysis strategies in the direct and indirect tasks.
-We show that even if responses in the direct and indirect tasks were based on the exact same information, the standard reasoning would erroneously infer that responses in the indirect task were \textit{more} sensitive than responses in the direct task.
+To illustrate the problem of the standard reasoning, consider an example in which responses in the direct and indirect tasks are based on the \emph{exact same} underlying sensitivity.
+Nevertheless, the standard reasoning would erroneously infer that responses in the indirect task were \textit{more} sensitive than responses in the direct task (i.e., an \ITA{}).

-Consider we told participants the birth weights of newborn girls (category A) and boys (category B) and that participants had no other information about the babies.
-In the ``direct task'', participants used this weight information to guess whether a baby is a girl or a boy (girls weigh on average a little less than boys).
-Due to the large overlap between the weight distributions (Figure \ref{fig:toyExample}a), participants would be correct only approx. $55\%$ of the time, which is a poor performance and close-to-chance level (50\%).
-Following the standard reasoning, an experimenter would correctly infer a poor sensitivity when it comes to telling apart baby girls and boys using their weight.
+Consider participants measured the birth weights of newborn girls (category A) and boys (category B), such that they only knew the weight of the babies but not the biological sex.
+This would be all the information participants had in both, direct and indirect, tasks.

+In the direct task, participants would use this weight information to guess whether a baby is a girl or a boy (newborn girls weigh a little less than boys).
+Due to the large overlap between the weight distributions (Figure \ref{fig:toyExample}a), participants would be correct in only approximately $55\%$ of the cases even when using an ideal decision criterion.
+This corresponds to a poor performance that is close-to-chance level (50\%).
+Following the standard reasoning, an experimenter would correctly infer a poor sensitivity in this direct task (Figure~\ref{fig:ITAStandardReasoning}a).

-In the ``indirect task'', participants performed some response (it does not matter here which response exactly), and the weight information would somehow affect participants' RTs in such a way that a weight of 3500~g led to an RT of 350 ms, 3600~g to 360 ms, etc. Many baby weights would be presented to the participants and---if enough samples were presented---the experimenter would eventually find a clear separation between the mean RTs of the participants to groups of baby girls and boys.
-Figure \ref{fig:toyExample}b shows this for $3000$ observations in each group, which is a typical number of observations in the indirect task (= number of participants $\times$ number of trials per participant).
+In the indirect task, participants would simply report the numerically measured weight of the babies.
+The experimenter would \emph{average} those responses across groups of baby girls and boys and would calculate the difference of the \emph{mean} responses to those two groups.
+With increasing group sizes, the experimenter would eventually find a clear difference (corresponding to the clear congruency effect in the priming paradigm).
+Figure \ref{fig:toyExample}b shows this for $3000$ observations in each group, which is a typical number of observations in the indirect task (e.g., when 10 participants perform 300 trials in each condition, the number of observations per condition is $10~\times~300 = 3000$).
+Following the standard reasoning, the experimenter would incorrectly infer a good sensitivity in this indirect task (Figure~\ref{fig:ITAStandardReasoning}b).